 Requesting accommodation.
-Students requesting reasonable accommodation must provide documentation of the reported disability along with the Reasonable Accommodation Request Form to the school director.
+Students requesting reasonable accommodation must provide documentation of the reported disability along with the Reasonable Accommodation Request Form located on the My GIA Education Portal.
 Documentation must be from a professional who is qualified in the testing of the disability.
 GIA will review the request and inform the student or applicant of its decision in writing.